Communication Studies (CM)

 CM 3353.
 Survey of Mass Communication.
 3 Semester Hours.

 Production course which introduces students to using digital technology to create online multimedia content.
 Development of basic skills in recording, editing, and producing audio and visual materials with hands-on experience of each.
 Students will establish and maintain a website, publishing their own multimedia projects online.
-Lab Fee: $50.00.
-(Formerly EA 3360) Fall.
+Additional fee associated with this course.
+See fee schedule for details at https://www.stmarytx.edu/admission/financial-aid/tuition/.
+Fall.

 CM 3361.
 Gender Communication.
 3 Semester Hours.

 This course focuses on the interactive relationship between gender and communication in society.
 Course content includes theories of gender communication, language, psychological development and culture.
 To be explored are the role of gender in creating, organizing, and sustaining social and communicative practices.
-The course will critically consider the functions and influences of gender communication at the personal, interpersonal, mass media, and coss-cultural levels.
+The course will critically consider the functions and influences of gender communication at the personal, interpersonal, mass media, and cross-cultural levels.
 Students will learn to apply theory and research to their life experiences.
-Recommended prerequisite: CM 1351.

 CM 3365.
 Health Communication.
 3 Semester Hours.